 - Fair Labor Standards Act (FLSA) Minimum Wage Poster Under the Fair Labor Standards Act (FLSA), the federal minimum wage is $7.25 per hour.
 The Department of Labor’s FLSA poster addresses minimum wage, overtime pay, child labor, tip credit, and nursing mothers.
-This Department of Labor poster further addresses details about enforcement the FLSA minimum wage poster
+This Department of Labor poster further addresses details about enforcement of the FLSA minimum wage poster.

-- Equal Employment Opportunity (EEO is the Law Poster)
+- Equal Employment Opportunity (Know Your Rights: Workplace Discrimination is Illegal Poster)